OpenBigDataPlatform/hive-jdbc-all-in-one/README.md

 # Hive Client
-The `hive client` provided by the **Apache Hive** does not include all required libraries to connet to hive.
+The `hive client` provided by the **Apache Hive** does not include all required libraries to connect to hive.

 This small project provides `uber jars` or `all-in-one` jars for ease of use.
 We make NO code changes within the packaged jar file.